Haley Bennett: Early life

-When Bennett was 10, she and her father moved to Stow, Ohio, where she attended Stow-Munroe Falls High School.
-At 13, she enrolled at Barbizon Modeling School in Akron, Ohio.
+When Bennett was 10, she and her father moved to Stow, where she attended Stow-Munroe Falls High School.
+At 13, she enrolled at Barbizon Modeling School in Akron.
 She attended the International Modeling and Talent Convention in 2001 and 2006, where she won a major award, acted in school plays, and sang in choirs.
 She also lived with her mother in Naples occasionally, where she attended Barron G. Collier High School, and studied music and acting.
 When Bennett was 18, she persuaded her mother to take her to Los Angeles for three months to pursue an acting career.
 Just as she was about to return home, she managed to secure representation by claiming to her prospective agent that a highly regarded agency had approached her; the agent refused to lose Bennett and signed her.
-She began using her mother's maiden name as her stage name.
+She began using one of her mother's former married names as her stage name.

 Career

 In what was only her third audition, Bennett won the role of popstar Cora Corman for her film debut in the 2007 romantic comedy Music and Lyrics.
 She sang several songs for the film's soundtrack, including "Buddha's Delight" and "Way Back into Love"; fragments of the songs "Entering Bootytown" and "Slam" are heard during concert scenes in the film, and her song "Invincible" plays during the end credits.
 That same year, she signed with 550 Music/NuSound Records (part Epic Records), and began working on her debut album, though one was never released.
 Bennett performed her first live concert at The Mint in Los Angeles on June 19, 2008.
 Despite the auspicious film debut, Bennett did not break through.

 After signing a three-picture deal with Warner Bros. (beginning with Music and Lyrics), Bennett subsequently starred in her second and third films, the comedy College (2008) and the supernatural horror The Haunting of Molly Hartley (2008).
 Also in 2008, she made a cameo appearance in Marley & Me.
 The following year, Bennett had a lead role alongside Julia Stiles in Shekhar Kapur's short film Passage.
 She then co-starred as Julie Campbell in the horror thriller film The Hole, directed by Joe Dante.
 In 2010, she appeared in the fantasy comedy Kaboom, and the drama Arcadia Lost.
 In July 2010, Bennett was cast in the FX crime-drama series Outlaw Country alongside Luke Grimes, Mary Steenburgen and John Hawkes.
 The pilot was filmed in 2010 before a rewrite and reshoots in April 2011.
 It remained in limbo until November 2011, when FX announced that it had not been picked up for a series.
 The hour-and-a-half long pilot was broadcast as a TV film on August 24, 2012.